Wizcorp/express-rested/README.md

 express-rested.
 The `createId()` method **must** store the ID it generates and returns.

 Required for HTTP method: POST

+**Notes**

+No other requirements exist on your resource.
+That also means that the ID used does not necessarily have to be stored in an `id` property.
+It may be called anything.
+Express-rested will never interact with your resource instances beyond:

+* reading the Class/constructor name (when auto-generating URL paths)
+* Calling the constructor and methods mentioned above

 ### Rest library API